tarantool/doc/doc/reference/reference_lua/box_events/watch.rst

     ..  code-block:: lua

-        -- Broadcast value 123 for the 'foo' key. box.broadcast('foo', 123)
+        -- Broadcast value 42 for the 'foo' key. box.broadcast('foo', 42)

+        local log = require('log')
-        -- Subscribe to updates of the 'foo' key. w = box.watch('foo', function(key, value)
+        -- Subscribe to updates of the 'foo' key. local w = box.watch('foo', function(key, value)
             assert(key == 'foo')
-            -- do something with value
+            log.info("The box.id value is '%d'", value)
         end)

-        -- Unregister the watcher when it is no longer needed. w:unregister()
+    If you don't need the watcher anymore, you can unregister it using the command below:

+    ..  code-block:: lua

+        w:unregister()